lukas-vincenc/gunter-dev/README.md

 # 👋 Hi, I’m @gunter-dev
 - 📚 Student at FIT BUT
-- 🌱 I’m currently learning C, Java, Vue.js and much more
+- 🌱 I’m currently working with Vue.js, Java, Unity and much more